andrew-ana/sql-challenge/README.md

 ---

 Honestly the data engineering was definitely the harder part of this assignment.
-I used Quick DBD to get my table schemas, then I altered that output to deal with some errors it produced.
+I used Quick DBD to get my table schemas, then I altered that output to deal with some errors it produced...

 ![ERROR!](/Resources/ERRORS.png)